January 6, 2021

-Contraception methods fall into two main groups—hormonal and non-hormonal.
+Contraception methods fall into two main categories: hormonal and non-hormonal.
 Hormonal contraception relies on hormones that are released into your body to prevent pregnancy.
 Non-hormonal contraception prevents pregnancy without the use of hormones, by either creating a barrier between the egg and sperm or by killing the sperm.
 Here is a breakdown of the different methods:

 - Oral Contraceptives: This is “the pill.”
 Pills that contain hormones are taken every day to prevent ovulation.
 (99% effective rate)